Downeaster (train): 2015 winter and track work

+2020s

-In April 2020, the Downeaster was suspended as part of a round of service reduction in response to the ongoing COVID-19 pandemic.
+In April 2020, the Downeaster was suspended as part of Amtrak service reductions during the COVID-19 pandemic.
 A single round trip resumed between Boston and Brunswick on June 15, 2020.
 Service was increased to four daily round trips in July 2020; the full five round trips resumed on May 3, 2021.

 On June 24–27, 2021, Downeaster trains stopped at Falmouth Country Club to serve attendees of the Live and Work in Maine Open.

+Design work for positive train control (PTC) over the section of the route between Haverhill and Brunswick was completed in March 2023.
+(The Boston–Haverhill section had PTC installed by the MBTA several years earlier.)
+In November 2023, Amtrak and CSX reached a construction agreement under which Amtrak will contribute over $50 million and CSX will perform the work.
+As of June 2024, the PTC installation is expected to be complete in 2026.